Ahmad bin Said al-Busaidi: Assumption of power

-By late 1744, Ahmad had control over large parts of Oman.
+By late 1744 during the Omani Civil War, Ahmad had control over large parts of Oman.

 Bal'arab bin Himyar of the Yaruba had been elected Imam in 1743, and retained the support of some of the Ghafiri of Dhahireh and the Semail.
 Bal'arab bin Himyar raised a strong force and advanced on Muscat, but was unable to take that town.
 He then attempted to take Sohar.
 Ahmad went to town's aid but was deserted by his troops at the Battle of Bithnah around the start of 1745 and forced to flee.

 Ahmad used excuses to delay paying tribute, and as a result the Persians could not pay their troops in Muscat and many deserted.

-In 1747 Ahmad invited the remaining Persian troops to a banquet at his fort in Barka.
-There he massacred them.
+In 1747, Ahmad invited the remaining Persian troops to a banquet at his fort in Barka where he orchestrated a massacre.

+The 19th century Omani historian and poet Salil Ibn Raziq provided a detailed account of the event passed down through his father and grandfather:

+…when the Persians came from Muscat to Barka, accompanied by Khamis bin Salim… - Ahmad bin Said being there at the time – they pitched their tents in the plain, and no one could traverse any part of Barka without seeing cauldrons of meat being prepared for the Persians by Ahmad bin Said’s orders; and no one could pass through the streets or markets without seeing sweetmeats being made for them; nor could any one go near a cultivated spot without witnessing the produce being collected, under the same authority, for the horses of the Persians; and no one went to rest assured he could withhold a fals, much less a dirhem, from Ahmad bin Said, if he should demand it for the entertainment of his guests.